Chemical Recycling: A Dangerous Deception

 Using the U.S. EPA’s Environmental Justice Tool:

-Eight of the remaining nine plants are located in areas with lower-than-average income.
+Six of the remaining eight plants are located in areas with lower-than-average income.

-Four of the remaining nine plants are located in areas with higher-than-average concentrations of people of color.
+Three of the remaining eight plants are located in areas with higher-than-average concentrations of people of color.

 MORE RESOURCES